stephenberry/glaze/docs/EETF/erlang-external-term-format.md

 auto ec = glz::eetf_to_json(term, json);
 ```

-An Erlang binary holds arbitrary bytes by definition, and `binary_as_base64` is off by default, so a binary is emitted as a JSON string.
-A control character (0x00 to 0x1F) among those bytes has no two-character JSON escape, so the conversion fails with `error_code::invalid_control_character` rather than produce output that will not re-parse.
+`binary_as_base64` is off by default, so an Erlang binary is written as a JSON string.
+Binaries hold arbitrary bytes, and a control character (0x00–1F) among them has no short JSON escape, so the conversion fails with `error_code::invalid_control_character`.

 Two ways across: